ComposableFi/composable/frame/lending/README.md

 ## Lending Vault

-Withdraws on market creation, if cannot withdraw, market creation fails.
+As of now Lending does not handles cases when vault changes its decisions during single block.

 ### Block level

 Lending is executed after Vault.

-On block initialization, if can with draw, than withdraws.

-On block finalization, if can deposit back, deposits.
+On block initialization.
+If can withdraw, than withdraws.
+If can deposit back, deposits maximal part available.
 If must liquidate, than deposit back all.

 ### On borrow

-If must liquidate or not enough funds, borrow fails.
+If must liquidate or not enough funds(we got maximal amount during initialization), borrow fails.

 ### On repay

 Repay, do nothing to vault.
+It actually allows to use some deposit asset by other transactions in same block to borrow (event if we should deposit back into vault).